acc4github/kdenlive-camerashake-organic/README.md

 **This is NOT an official Kdenlive plugin.**
 This is a modified third-party plugin.
 - It may stop working after Kdenlive or Frei0r updates.
 - Not tested on all systems or versions.
 - Use at your own risk.

-### Installation
+### Installation (Windows)
 1. Download the build from the release.
 The zip file should have `camerashakeorganic.dll` and `camerashakeorganic.xml`.
 2. Place `camerashakeorganic.dll` in Kdenlive frei0r plugins folder (e.g., kdenlive-master\lib\frei0r-1)
 3. Place `camerashakeorganic.xml` in Kdenlive effects folder (e.g., kdenlive-master\bin\data\kdenlive\effects)